Lemoncode/angular2-sample-app/02 Navigation/README.md

 We are using RouterModule with routes defined previously.

-In this case, we are using hash based paths strategy that the server understands as being the / path.
+In this case, we are using hash based paths strategy.

 ```
 ...